wlhlm/KBD-corner/firmware-config/keyboards/ktec/daisy/readme.md

    - alternatively, a manually modified version of `hid_bootloader_cli` that supports the `1209:2327` ID of the Daisy bootloader
    - [YDKB reflash tool](https://ydkb.io/?daisy) (proprietary)

+## Additional features

+The Daisy has a controllable indicator under the Esc key in addition to Capslock.
+This LED is connected to the `D1` pin of the MCU but unused in the default configuration.